-“What is the biggest obstacle to creativity?
+In considering definitions of creativity, Gordon MacKenzie, longtime director of creative development for Hallmark Cards notes “What is the biggest obstacle to creativity?
 Attachment to outcome.
 As soon as you become attached to a specific outcome, you feel compelled to control and manipulate what you’re doing and in the process you shut yourself off to other possibilities.
 Creativity is not just about succeeding.
 It’s about experimenting and discovering.”

-On definitions of creativity:
+Thought on definitions of creativity:

 Thermometers used to be made with liquid mercury.
 If you dropped one and the glass casement shattered the encapsulated mercury would separate into little balls.
 It was almost impossible to gather it all up without considerable effort as each attempt at capturing the fractured mess and trying to corral the mercury caused it to divide further.